first published in 1996 in The Thing in the Gap Stone Stile

 and when the trumpet blows, it blows like millions …

 and this, my love, when millions come and go

 beyond the need of us, is like a trick;

 and when the trick begins, it’s like a toe

 tip-toeing on a rope, which is like luck;

 and when the luck begins, it’s like a wedding,

 which is like love, which is like everything.

-This was organized with Zanele Muholi, South African artist in residency at the Philadelphia Photo Arts Center.
+Organized with Zanele Muholi, South African artist in residence at the Philadelphia Photo Arts Center.